agile-ts/documentation/docs/quick_start/React.md

  MY_FIRST_COLLECTION.collect({id: generateId(), name: currentInput});
 ```
 In order to add new Data to the Collection, we can use the `collect()` function.
-In the example we simply add the _currentInput_ with a random `id` as primaryKey to the Collection.
+In the example, we add the _currentInput_ with a random `id` as primaryKey to the Collection.

 ```ts
 TODOS.remove(value.id).everywhere();
 ```
 In case we have done a todo, of course, we want to remove it.
-The `remove()` function helps us to reach such goal.
+The `remove()` function helps us to reach such a goal.
 The `everywhere()` tag means that the Item will be removed from the whole Collection
 and not just from a Group.

 ## 🔍 Next Steps

-Now that you know the basics of AgileTs you can take a look into the [Style Guide](../main/StyleGuide.md) Section,
+Now that you know the basics of AgileTs, you can take a look into the [Style Guide](../main/StyleGuide.md) Section,
 to learn something about: How to structure an application using AgileTs?
 Or you check out the specific package documentations, where everything is described in more detail.
 - [core](../packages/core/Introduction.md)